bb-io/Blacklake/README.md

 - **Update boolean metadata** Update a boolean metadata value for a content variant.

 > Metadata can be used in leveraging to perform KPI-based content usage.

+For more features, examples and FAQ see [our docs](https://docs.blackbird.io/blacklake/introduction/).

 ## Examples